Best Recurring Invoice Software for Small Business

 Frequently Asked Questions

-InvoiceBlitz offers a free plan with 5 invoices/month.
-Wave provides free basic invoicing with payment processing fees.
-For full recurring billing features, InvoiceBlitz Starter at $5/month is the most affordable paid option.
+InvoiceBlitz offers a free plan with invoice creation and no count limits for individual freelancers.
+Wave provides free basic invoicing supported by payment processing fees.
+For full recurring billing automation with scheduled delivery and reminders, InvoiceBlitz Starter at $5/month is the most affordable paid option available.

-Most small businesses do well in the $5-10/month range.
-InvoiceBlitz Starter at $5/month includes recurring invoices, 50 invoices/month, and 25 clients — more than enough for most small businesses.
+Most small businesses with recurring billing needs are well-served in the $5-10/month range.
+InvoiceBlitz Starter at $5/month includes recurring invoices, 50 invoices per month, and 25 clients — sufficient for the majority of small service businesses and freelancers.

-Yes.
-Most tools let you export client data and invoice history.
-Start with an affordable option and upgrade if your needs grow.
+Yes, though migration takes some effort.
+Most tools let you export client data and invoice history as CSV or PDF.
+Start with an affordable option that fits your current needs and upgrade or switch when your volume or feature requirements actually justify the change.

 Start Sending Recurring Invoices Today